marmelab/react-admin/docs/CreateEdit.md

 ---
 layout: default
-title: "The Create and Edit Views"
+title: 'The Create and Edit Views'
 ---

 # The Create and Edit Views

-`<Resource>` maps URLs to components - it takes care of *routing*.
+`<Resource>` maps URLs to components - it takes care of _routing_.
 When you set a component as the `create` prop for a Resource, react-admin renders that component when users go to the `/[resource]/create` URL.
 When you set a component as the `edit` prop for a resource, react-admin renders that component when users go to the `/[resource]/:id` URL.

 ```
 <Resource name="posts" create={PostCreate} edit={PostEdit} />